gkaguirrelab/gkaModelEye/README.md

 The forward model of the appearance of the pupil and iris accounts for the refractive properties of the cornea (and any artificial lenses between the eye and the camera).
 The routine `virtualImageFunc.m` calculates the effect of refraction, making use of calls to `rayTraceEllipsoids.m`.
 An improvement in the execution time of the forward model can be achieved by compiling the ray tracing routines.
 To do so, issue the command `compileVirtualImageFunc` at the MATLAB console.
 A compiled MEX file version of `virtualImageFunc` will be placed in the bin directory of this repository if it is not already present.
 By default, the model assumes that the eye is being observed in the near infra-red range.
 To use refractive index values appropriate for the visible range, pass the value `vis` with the key `spectralDomain` when you create the scene geometry.

-To install and configure gkaModelEye, first install toolboxToolbox (tBtB), which provides for declarative dependency management for Matlab (https://github.com/ToolboxHub/ToolboxToolbox).
+To install and configure gkaModelEye, first install [toolboxToolbox (tBtB)](https://github.com/ToolboxHub/ToolboxToolbox), which provides for declarative dependency management for Matlab.
 Once tBtB is installed, the code (and all its dependencies) will be installed and readied for use with the command `tbUse('gkaModelEye');`.
-If you do not wish to use tBtB, add the quadfit toolbox to your path (https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces).
-Additionally, to automatically run all examples, the ExampleTest toolbox is needed (https://github.com/isetbio/ExampleTestToolbox.git)
+If you do not wish to use tBtB, add the [quadfit toolbox](https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces) to your path.
+Additionally, to automatically run all examples, the [ExampleTest toolbox](https://github.com/isetbio/ExampleTestToolbox.git) is needed.

 A hierarchy of the functions is as follows:
 ```